Coins of the Hong Kong dollar: Coins in circulation since 1993

-Since the introduction of Octopus card in 1997, small value payments and purchases in Hong Kong are mostly done as Octopus transactions.
-The Hong Kong Monetary Authority from 1998 to 2011, stopped issuing new coinage as the territory had stored enough for use.
-In 2012, the Hong Kong Monetary Authority resumed the minting of coins of the Bauhinia series after 14 years of non-minting of circulating coins, due in part of increased consumption for coins since 2004 in the territory.
+Since the introduction of the Octopus card in 1997, small value payments and purchases in Hong Kong are mostly made as Octopus transactions.
+The Hong Kong Monetary Authority did not issue any new coinage from 1998 to 2011 as the territory had stored enough for use.
+The increased consumption of coins in the territory since 2004 would influence the Hong Kong Monetary Authority to resume minting coins in 2012.

-The obverse of each newest coin bears the standard bauhinia, with the word "Hong Kong" in Chinese characters and English.
+The obverse of newer coin bear the standard bauhinia, with the word "Hong Kong" in Chinese characters and English.
 The reverse features the denomination in Chinese characters and English with a large Arabic numeral in the centre and the year of issue below.